-Now you can make your own chalupa recipe that can be made with a few simple ingredients.
-Make this crispy and soft taco shell and fill with your favorite taco toppings such as ground beef, shredded chicken, cheddar cheese, lettuce, diced tomatoes, and sour cream and you have Homemade Chalupas.
+Now you can make your own crispy, fluffy homemade chalupa recipe with just a few simple pantry ingredients.
+This easy chalupa shell is soft inside, slightly crunchy outside, and ready to fill with your favorite toppings like seasoned ground beef, shredded chicken, cheddar cheese, lettuce, diced tomatoes, and sour cream.
+Trust me — once you taste these, you’ll never hit the Taco Bell drive-thru again.

 How to make Chalupa Shells?